PeterCavv/yorha_ui/README.md

 This proyect is unfinished, being about 35% complete, there's still many implementations to be done.
 If you want to take a look to the proyect, you're free to do so!
 You can also see how the development goes by accessing to [my workspace on Trello](https://trello.com/b/osxteix8/yorha) where I log all the tasks.

+## CSS YoRHa

+The main CSS of this app is created by [Ethan Chan](https://github.com/metakirby5)!
+Go and see his GitHub too!